 - Preachers are everywhere.
-This book is not about preaching.
+This biography book is not about preaching.
 It’s coming from the mouth of someone who had been there, who had built a fortune, and who had struggled hard to make his dreams a reality.

-- For both left brainers and right brainers, this book would be invaluable; you will find both logic of making a business work and a story of an entrepreneur in this book.
+- For both left-brainers and right-brainers, this book would be invaluable; you will find both logic of making a business work and a story of an entrepreneur in this book.

 How the Billionaire CEO of SpaceX and Tesla is Shaping our Future

 by Ashlee Vance

-This edition will help you peep into the brain of the most celebrated and driven entrepreneur of the world today.
-It’s not only a biography; it’s a book that teaches you how to think like Musk, how to dream like him, and how to set targets that take you to a different level altogether.
-This book is very well written and will give you an account on Elon Musk in minute detail.
+This edition will help you peep into the brain of the world’s most celebrated and driven entrepreneur today.
+It’s not only a biography; it’s a book that teaches you how to think like Musk, dreamlike him, and set targets that take you to a different level altogether.
+This biography book is very well written and will give you an account of Elon Musk in minute detail.

 - This book is very well written.
 You will not feel that you’re reading 400 pages of complex materials.